SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

 \end{equation}
 $$

-So, everything seems extremely straightforward right?
-Or does it?
+So, everything seems super straightforward, right?
+Or... does it?
 Unfortunately, no 😅.
-The conversion between continous embedding space and discrete tokens is non-trivial, harder than you think. <span style="color:red">This rounding is a key challenge in token embedding-level diffusion models.
-The discretization step can lead to errors that accumulate across the diffusion process, as the embedding space is not uniformly populated with valid tokens.</span> *Well isn't this the notorious data sparsity revisited.*
+The conversion between continuous embedding space and discrete tokens is actually **non-trivial** — and harder than you might think. <span style="color:red">
+This rounding step is a key challenge in token embedding-level diffusion models.
+Discretization can introduce errors that accumulate across the diffusion process, since the embedding space isn't uniformly filled with valid tokens. </span>  *Well, isn't this just the notorious data sparsity problem making a comeback?*

+---

-In the paper, there is a major chapter talking about the techniques of how they managed to reduce the rounding error to obtain admissible outputs.
-For example using reparameterisation trick to make sure every term in the loss models $$\mathbf{x}_0$$ explicitly.
-They also introduce a **clamping trick** that is maping the predicted vector $$\mathbf{x}_t$$ to its nearest word embedding sequence in every reverse diffusion sampling step.
-Still, a lot of work needs to be done in the future for the sake of generation quality.
+In the paper, there's a whole section dedicated to techniques for reducing **rounding error** and producing better outputs.
+For instance:
+- They use the **reparameterization trick** to ensure every term in the loss explicitly models $$\mathbf{x}_0$$.
+- They also introduce a **clamping trick**, which maps each predicted vector $$\mathbf{x}_t$$ to its nearest word embedding in every reverse sampling step.

+Still, a lot of work remains to be done here if we want to really boost generation quality.

+---

-Back to the model, with the diffusion pipeline, you can do the fancy conditioning and controlled generation during your inference now.
+Back to the model itself, with the diffusion pipeline, you can do the fancy conditioning and controlled generation during your inference now.
 For example, you could have a separate neural network classifier and a class condition $$\mathbf{c}$$.
 During the backward process, you obtain the $$\mathbf{x}_{t-1}$$ with respect to the posterior probability using the gradient update below.

 $$
 \begin{equation}